Zachary-Levesque/Smart-Flood-Detection-System/README.md

 ## Firmware

-Firmware is developed for the ESP32 using ESP IDF.
+Firmware is developed for the ESP32 C3 Mini using ESP IDF.
 It handles:

-1. Periodic sensor polling with debounce logic.
+1. Periodic I2C sensor polling with debounce logic.
 2. WiFi connection management and reconnect handling.
 3. Threshold based water detection.
 4. Local event logging.